 The Global Nutrition Cluster (GNC) was established in 2006 with a vision to safeguard and improve the nutritional status of emergency affected populations by ensuring a coordinated, appropriate response that is predictable, timely, effective and at scale.
-The GNC is currently made up of 37 partner organizations at the global level.
+The GNC is currently made up of 40 partner organizations and two organisations-observers at global level.
 More details are available within this website (about the GNC, GNC members, as well as country nutrition clusters).

 To see a full list of upcoming GNC events, please click on 'Agenda'

 Dear all, Please note that all updates on the PHILIPPINES response is posted on the https://philippines.humanitarianresponse.info/clusters/nutrition website, including those from the GNC, such as global level conference call minutes.

 21-Nov-2013: Dear All, Please see a message from the GNC Coordinator Josephine Ippe: